oheil/Slint.jl/deps/README.md

 - ...
 ```

-- wait and repeat until TagBot does the work
+- wait and repeat until Registrator and TagBot does the work

 ## General Rust workflows